Sega World Sydney: Post-closure

 Shortly after Sega World closed, the two other major tenants of the Darling Walk complex, the Daintree Cafe and the One World Sports restaurant and bar, also closed.
 Jacfun planned to install another entertainment complex to replace Sega World, as the restrictions of the "entertainment use" zoning prevented Jacfun from exploring other options, such as replacing the building with offices.
 In March 2003, unable to find a new flagship tenant and losing money, Jacfun sold the lease for the Darling Walk site back to the Sydney Harbour Foreshore Authority for $10 million, with the lease set to expire in June 2008.
 Around May 2006, the only tenant was a McDonald's restaurant, although the former Sega World site saw use as a furniture exhibition warehouse.
 From June 2006 to June 2007, the former One World Sports area was used as the house for MTV reality television series The Real World: Sydney.

 In 2008, the SHFA leased the Darling Walk site to Lendlease for $560 million, who planned to demolish the building and erect two nine-storey office blocks for the Commonwealth Bank.
 This development was permitted by the changing of the zoning affecting the site, which had occurred shortly before the lease's signing.
 The old building was demolished from October to November 2008.
 In March 2009, Jacfun initiated legal action in the Supreme Court of New South Wales against the Sydney Harbour Foreshore Authority for "deceptive conduct" and claiming a share of the redevelopment's profits.
 A clause in the 2003 sale of Jacfun's lease back to the SHFA stated that if the Darling Walk site was resold within five years for more than $40 million, a share of the profit would be forwarded to Jacfun; the rezoning of the site (which made the subsequent resale feasible) occurred just after the five-year period expired, and Jacfun was alleging that this had been planned prior to their lease ending.
 On 25 July 2012, the New South Wales Court of Appeal ordered the Sydney Harbour Foreshore Authority to pay $1.2 million for the loss of its Jacfun's opportunity to negotiate a higher price for the surrender of the lease.

-In April 2018 it was discovered that a Sonic and Sally statue, a smaller version of the iconic statue that stood outside of the building, had turned up at a junkyard in Londonderry in Sydney's north west.
+In April 2018 it was discovered that the park's iconic Sonic and Sally statue that stood outside of the building, had turned up at a junkyard in Londonderry in Sydney's north west all battered up.
 The junkyard also houses two entryway signs from Wonderland Sydney.
+There have been attempts to restore these statues, but the owner who managed the junkard refused to give them away at any cost.